Or how to have your own bio links app running on custom backend (ahem GoogleSheet) for free.

 Yes, you’re right this is more like a low-code as I had to touch things in the HTML.
 No, you probably shall not do this if you need a low-fi, no-code biolinks page.
 My best bet would rather be extensions based (see P.S. further down).
 But this excercise helped me realized how easily you can stitch things together.
 (Save the DNS point thingy.
 Still not tackled after a month, even though I haven’t even looked.)

 P.S.
-My best idea for solving a biolinks with absolutely no-code
+Another idea for solving a biolinks with absolutely no-code

 I realized this is after all more of a low-code solution but way after pushing the publish button – git based deployment of my jekyll blog to netlfy :) So, I’m still here mopping up, as a regular newby should.